-Cosmetic recontouring involves gently reshaping and polishing the front teeth to make crooked teeth appear straighter or simply more attractive.
+The reshaping of front teeth for aesthetic reasons is also common.
+But again, even if the reason is cosmetic, a dental professional should do the teeth shaving.
+Cosmetic recontouring involves gently reshaping and polishing the front teeth to make crooked teeth appear straighter or more attractive.
 Enamel recontouring is probably the most common form of teeth shaving.
-It is usually accomplished in one visit after careful planning and close consultation with the patient to outline their preferences.
+It is usually accomplished in one visit after careful planning and close consultation with your dental professional.

 In many cases, teeth are reshaped for functional reasons to accommodate a device or treatment.
-These may include:
+Also known as an odontoplasty, practical reasons to have your teeth reshaped include:

-- Reshaping teeth to fit the clasps and rest seats (or anchor points) of a removable partial denture.
+- To fit the clasps and rest seats (or anchor points) of a removable partial denture.

-- Removing some of the outer layers of enamel to create more space between tipped teeth for the replacement of a missing tooth.
+- To remove some of the enamel's outer layers, so there's more space between tipped teeth in the process of replacing a missing tooth.

-- "Slenderizing" teeth to facilitate orthodontic treatment in cases of severe crowding.
+- To "slenderize" teeth, which facilitates orthodontic treatment in cases of severe crowding.